 Gluten-free Grilled Caprese Chicken with Basil Vinaigrette uses the same basil vinaigrette for the chicken marinade and salad dressing.
-Fresh and so tasty!
+This gluten-free grilling recipe is fresh and tasty!

 Happy Monday everyone, I hope you had a fantastic weekend!
 Ben and I just returned from a short trip to Kansas City, MO!